ruc-aimc-lab/CdCL/README.md

 ### Data preparation
-Crop the RFMiD images into squares by
+It is recommended to crop the RFMiD images into squares by using
 ```
 python tools/RFMiD_dataset/square.py
 ```